ReagentX/imessage-exporter/docs/faq.md

 This software can recover some, but not all, deleted messages.

-Messages removed by deleting an conversation or deleting a message from a conversation are moved to a separate collection for up to 30 days.
+Messages removed by deleting an entire conversation or by deleting a single message from a conversation are moved to a separate collection for up to 30 days.
 Messages present in this collection are restored to the conversations they belong to.
 Apple details this process [here](https://support.apple.com/en-us/HT202549#delete).

 Messages that have expired from this restoration process are permanently deleted and cannot be recovered.